RollinDing/EncoderLock/README.md

 - Python Version: 3.9.13
 - Pytorch Version: 1.12.1+cu102

-To automatically install the required packages, run following code in the conda environment:
+To automatically install the required packages, run the following code in the conda environment:
     ```conda env create -f environment.yml```

-### How to evaluate:
-We provide scripts and checkpoints to evaluate the experiment results.
+### Quick Evaluation:
+We provide $12$ pre-trained encoders with supervised and unsupervised EncoderLock that is used in the results of our experiment, based on the `mnist` dataset as the source.
+Note that you should train the unprotected model and put it in `pretrained_models` first for further evaluation.
 The saved checkpoints can be found in `modified_models`.
-These modified models are encoders with EncoderLock which shows significant accuracy degradation on the target domain (prohibited domain) but preserves a high accuracy on the source domain (authorized domain).
+These modified models are encoders with EncoderLock, which shows significant accuracy degradation in the target domain (prohibited domain) but preserves high accuracy in the source domain (authorized domain).

+- **Step 1** Prepare for the environment, datasets, and pre-trained models.
+- **Step 2** Check the available hardened encoders in `modified_models`; Change function `load_feature_extractor` in `src/evaluate/evaluate-encoder.py` line 75 to switch between `example-supervised` or `example-unsupervised`, for supervised or unsupervised EncoderLock.
+- **Step 3** Run script `bash evaluate-encoder.sh`

 ### Directory structure:
 ```